AdminAstha01/CQ/README.md

 However, in the world of Chain Quadrant, the game is taking its inspiration from different sources.
 From old classic anime such as “Cowboy Bebop” where the bounty hunter story narrative is accompanied with awesome Jazz soundtrack and a classic MMORPG gameplay approach from the 2000’s era like Ragnarok Online, SEAL Online and Runescape.

-It's no longer a secret that SEA gamers community are one of the most passionate gamers around and the promising SEA market has been known to draw many well-known game studios to target SEA gamers in the past couple of years now.
-And for that reason, the game will also be crafted with Southeast Asian (SEA) gamer demographic in mind.
+It's no longer a secret that Southeast Asian (SEA) gamers community are one of the most passionate gamers around and the promising SEA market has been known to draw many well-known game studios to target SEA gamers in the past couple of years now.
+And for that reason, the game will also be crafted with SEA gamer demographic in mind.
 With the universe of Chain Quadrant, we also hope that the SEA player can embrace their Southeast Asian heritage from a new perspective and find their beloved cities with some Cyberpunk twist.

-Both Free2Play and Passionate Investing players are both strong in SEA market and therefore the universe of Chain Quadrant is created to cater them in a world setting that they are already familiar with, but at the same time feels so fresh and new.
+Both Free2Play and Passionate Investing players are both strong in SEA market and therefore the universe of Chain Quadrant is created to cater them in a world setting that they are already familiar with, but at the same time feels so fresh and new for other Global region player.

 ## Overview
 -	Free2Play MMORPG with Southeast Asian gamers demographic in mind.